Esevka/CTF/tryhackme/Year of the Owl.md

 Enunciado :

-  - Consejo: When the labyrinth is before you and you lose your way, sometimes thinking outside the walls is the way forward.
+  - Consejo: When the labyrinth is before you and you lose your way, sometimes thinking outside the walls is the way forward
-  - Conseguir Flags.
+  - Conseguir Flags

 ## Escaneo de puertos